Prior to calling to the Bar, Alison M Wild was a solicitor in private practice for 16 years, specialising in family law.

 Alison M Wild has been co-editor of the Family Law Reports since 2011 and since 2012 she has also edited sections of Butterworths Family Law Service.

-In 2018 Alison was appointed to the Board of Governors of Bellhaven Hill Preparatory School and to the Board of the Borders Children’s Charity of which Alison is also the secretary.
+In 2018 Alison was appointed to the Board of Governors of Bellhaven Hill Preparatory School and to the Board of the Borders Children’s Charity of which Alison was also the treasurer.

 In April 2019 Alison was nominated as a community councillor.